 Have your boats ever been late for a rental?

 5-6 times over 5 years and hundreds of rentals.
 In all but one of those cases we were able to arrange and pay for an alternative option so the trip still happened.

 What if I lose, destroy or damage a raft?

 Check out the damages and loss section of our waiver.
 You may have to pay for the raft to be fixed or in the case of a total loss, you’ll have to pay for a new raft.
 Don’t stress though, we try to treat you like we’d like to be treated and won’t charge for normal wear on the boats.

 We carry Alpacka brand packrafts.
 Although other packraft companies are putting out better models each year, Alpacka continues to lead the pack when it comes to design, durability and performance.
 They also offer the widest variety of rafts.

 What is your cancellation policy?

-If you cancel your rental with less than one month’s time before your rental dates, we are unable to refund your money but will let you bank your credit and reschedule within the next year without an additional charge.
+If you cancel your rental with less than one month’s time before your rental dates, we are unable to refund your money but will let you bank your credit and reschedule through the next calendar year without an additional charge.
 If you give us notice one month prior to your rental date we can try to help you reschedule or simply refund your deposit minus 10% for credit card processing fees.

 What if I’m late returning my raft?